UtrechtUniversity/yoda/docs/design/processes/asynchronous-processes.md

 The script has a dry run mode (which can be enabled using the `-n` switch).
 This will not create any revisions.

-If a flag data object or collection named `/ZONE/yoda/flags/stop_revisions` is present, the script will stop processing data objects.
+If a flag named `/ZONE/yoda/flags/stop_revisions` is present, the script will stop processing data objects.
+See [the page about setting job flags](../../administration/setting-job-flags.md) for more information.

 <a name="revision-cleanup-job"/>